 Abha is the capital city of Aseer Province and the 6th most populated city in the Kingdom.

-It is over 2 200 meters above sea level, it is famous for being the highest large city of Saudi Arabia, with some parts of the city located at around 2 400 meters.
+It is over 2,200 meters above sea level and is famous for being the highest large city in Saudi Arabia, with some paity at around 2,400 meters.

-At this altitude, it is not surprising that Abha benefits from a milder climate compared to the rest of the country, with day temperatures ranging between 15°C to 35°C.
+At this altitude, it is unsurprising that Abha benefits from a milder climate than the rest of the country, with day temperatures ranging between 15°C to 35°C.

-Unlike the rest of the country with a solitary rainy season during March and May, Aseer Province enjoys the second spell of rains in July and August due to the Indian monsoon that reaches the southwest of Saudi Arabia.
+Unlike the rest of the country, with a solitary rainy season during March and May, Aseer Province enjoys a second spell of rain in July and August due to the Indian monsoon that reaches the southwest of Saudi Arabia.

 History of Abha

-Though there are no remains dating from these ancient times in Abha itself, some ancient carvings close to Habalah and Jerash just 30 kilometers away are testimonies of its past.
+Though no remains dating from these ancient times are found in Abha, some ancient carvings close to Habalah and Jerash, just 30 kilometers away, testify to its past.

 Aseer Province was largely unknown to the world until Harry St. John Philby explored it in 1932 and published his observations in 1952.
 After that, it was no longer a blank spot on the map.